JuliaPluto/HypertextLiteral.jl/README.md

 > ([@mbostock][@mbostock]).
 You can read more about it
 > [here][observablehq].

-This package provides a Julia string literal macro, `htl`, that builds an `HTML` object from a string template using Julia's interpolation syntax.
-We use Julia's parser to generate an Abstract Syntax Tree (AST), and then convert this tree to add variable escaping that takes into account the hypertext context.
+This package provides a Julia string literal, `htl`, and macro `@htl` that build an `HTML` object from a string template using Julia's interpolation syntax.
+These operations take the hypertext syntax into account, providing context-sensitive escaping and object serializations.
+Here we show an example using triple-quoted `htl` string literal, notice how ampersands are properly escaped in the book name and author listing.

     using HypertextLiteral